TiendaNube/api-docs/resources/webhook.md

 ### Parameters

-When doing the POST request, all webhooks will send the following parameters:
+When doing the POST request, all webhooks will send the following parameters in JSON format:

 * __store_id__: Store from where the event originated
 * __event__: Event's name (product/created, product/updated, etc.)